 - How to Apply

-Applicants must have a fully completed doctoral degree and a full-time position (or be emeritus) at an Israeli college or university.
+Applicants must have a fully completed doctoral degree and a position (or be emeritus) at an Israeli college or university.

 This is a selective program; the Israel Institute does not guarantee placement to those who apply.